-The Society has, in recent years, appropriated for distribution approximately four-point seven five percent (4.75%) of its endowment fund's average year-end fair value, adjusted for new significant gifts, over the prior three (3) years through the preceding year-end.
+The Society has, in recent years, appropriated for distribution of between four-point five percent (4.50%) and four-point seven five percent (4.75%) of its endowment fund's average year-end fair value, adjusted for new significant gifts unless specifically limited by the donor, over the prior three (3) years through the preceding year-end.
 In establishing this policy, the Society considered the long-term expected return on its endowment.
 Accordingly, over the long term, the Society expects the current spending policy to allow its endowment to grow at the total return less the spending policy.
 This is consistent with the Society's objective to maintain the purchasing power of the endowment assets held in perpetuity, or for a specified term, as well as to provide additional real growth through new gifts and investment return.